SoftSec-KAIST/Fuzzing-Survey/README.md

 It uses a [force-directed graph layout algorithm](https://en.wikipedia.org/wiki/Force-directed_graph_drawing) with several tweaks.
 At a high-level, each node tends to be vertically sorted by its published year, and nodes with links would tend to be clustered.
-Also, white-box fuzzers tend to stay at the right-hand side of the display.

 ### Contribution